 The majority of the public is unaware of the danger free roaming cats pose to the natural world.
 However, this danger to wildlife is an addressable problem that can be immediately managed through community education.
 Golden Gate Audubon, in partnership with American Bird Conservancy, is committed to providing this public education on responsible cat ownership through our Cats Indoors! campaign.
 As cat predation continues to increase, this educational outreach has become a vital step for conserving birds.

 As an important stop along the Pacific Flyway, San Francisco Bay is host to millions of shorebirds and waterfowl each year.
 With nearly all the Bay’s original marshes and shorelines altered, protecting what little remains is critical to the survival of many native species.
-Some of the most vulnerable species to this threat here in the Bay Area are ground-nesting birds such as the California Quail, California Clapper Rail, California Least Tern, and Western Snowy Plover.
-By providing cat predation education, Golden Gate Audubon is working to further protect these species and complement our existing conservation programs, such as our “Save the Quail” campaign in San Francisco, our education and census work at the Martin Luther King, Jr. Regional Shoreline and our tern restoration work at the proposed Alameda National Wildlife Refuge.
+Some of the most vulnerable species to this threat here in the Bay Area are ground-nesting birds such as the California Quail, Ridgway’s Rail, California Least Tern, and Western Snowy Plover.
+By providing cat predation education, Golden Gate Audubon is working to further protect these species and complement our existing conservation programs including our education and census work at the Martin Luther King, Jr. Regional Shoreline and our tern restoration work at the proposed Alameda National Wildlife Refuge.

 However, prey species are not the only wildlife to be put in jeopardy.
 Native predators such as hawks and owls are at risk of being out-competed for food as cats prey upon the small mammals and birds that constitute their food source.
 When increased predation or competition is combined with invasive species, human disturbance, habitat alteration and fragmentation, native species can be further pushed to the brink of extinction.